xxnuo/Newtab-Random-Pixiv-Images/readme.md

 # Newtab Random Pixiv Images

 Randomly picks one image from pixiv search results to replace newtab background.
 By default search uses "10000users 入り" keyword.
+You need to login Pixiv first to make search functionality work.

 ## Install